aserlop/uned_graphs_nlp_5/README.md

 * valid_tag_list (List[str]).
 Valid tags to remain in each document.
 If empty list is given all tags are used.
 * do_global (int).
 Can be either zero if we want to run the program treating each document separately or one if we want to combine all documents into one.
 * do_textrank(int).
 Can be either zer if we only want to get the co-occurrence matrix and export it or one if we want to do both co-ocurrence matrix and keyphrases.
-* num_tokens_window.
+* num_tokens_window (int).
 Number of tokens to consider two words as a pair.
-* num_keyphrases.
+* num_keyphrases (int).
 Number of keyphrases to export after ranking using TextRank.
 * textrank_params.
 Parameters of the PageRank algorithm.
     * damping (float).
 PageRank's damping factor, by default 0.85
     * min_diff (float).
 Minimun difference to pass to the next epoch.